davidde/notes/BASH.md

 ### $ `chmod [permissions] [filepath]`
 chmod = **ch**ange **mod**e:
 Change the file mode / permissions for the file specified by 'filepath'.
+-R, --recursive: Also change permissions of files/directories inside the specified directory **and** its subdirectories.
+Example:
+$ `chmod -R 750 ~/projects/app`
+However, use the -R flag with care, since the default permissions for files and directories are not the same ...
+(You can use `find` combined with `chmod` to set different permissions for each.)

 #### Permissions: read (r), write (w), execute (x)
 * Read: Allows files to be read.